Manuel L. Quezon: Government reorganization

-President Manuel L. Quezon climbs up the grand staircase of Malacañang Palace with aide-de-camp Col. Manuel Nieto and Presidential Guard Battalion Commander Col. Narciso Manzano.
+President Manuel L. Quezon climbs up the grand staircase of Malacañang Palace with aide-de-camp Colonel Manuel Nieto and Presidential Guard Battalion Commander Colonel Narciso Manzano.

-To meet the demands of the newly-established government and comply with the Tydings-McDuffie Act and the Constitution, Quezon, – true to his pledge of "more government and less politics," – initiated a reorganization of the government.
+To meet the demands of the newly established government and comply with the Tydings-McDuffie Act and the Constitution, Quezon, – true to his pledge of "more government and less politics," – initiated a reorganization of the government.
 He established a Government Survey Board to study existing institutions and, in light of changed circumstances, make necessary recommendations.

 Early results were seen with the revamping of the executive department; offices and bureaus were merged or abolished, and others were created.
 Quezon ordered the transfer of the Philippine Constabulary from the Department of the Interior to the Department of Finance.
 Other changes were made to the National Defense, Agriculture and Commerce, Public Works and Communications, and Health and Public Welfare departments.

 New offices and boards were created by executive order or legislation.
 Among these were the Council of National Defense, the Board of National Relief, the Mindanao and Sulu Commission, and the Civil Service Board of Appeals.